diracdeltas/spleeter4max/README.md

 once downloaded:

 1. run the Docker application.
-2. in `Preferences > Advanced`, set Memory to the maximum possible value.
-You will probably need at least 16GB.
+2. in `Preferences > Advanced`, set Memory to the maximum possible value or at least 16GB.
+3. on Windows, you will need to select the drives that you will load samples from in `Settings > Shared Drives`.

+## running

+1. unzip and add the `spleeter/` folder to your Places menu in Ableton
+2. put `spleeter.amxd` onto any audio channel
+3. select any audio clip in Ableton by clicking on it
+4. press the start button in the spleeter device and wait. the first run may take a long time!

 ## support